Ma Ying-jeou: Early life

-Ma's mother, Chin Hou-hsiu (秦厚修; 1922–2014), was a well-known civil servant who was born to a highly educated Chinese family, attended a prestigious school in Changsha, and graduated from National Chengchi University.
+Ma's mother, Chin Hou-hsiu (秦厚修; 1922–2013), was a well-known civil servant who was born to an educated Chinese family, attended a prestigious school in Changsha, and graduated from National Chengchi University.
 His father, Ma Ho-ling (馬鶴凌; 1920–2005), was born in Xiangtan and joined the Kuomintang and its youth army in 1941.
 The couple met as classmates during the Second Sino-Japanese War.
 Ho-ling moved to Taiwan in 1949 during the Great Retreat but briefly returned to mainland China, where he moved the family from Chongqing to Hong Kong.
 In October 1951, Ho-ling finally immigrated with the family to Taiwan, where he worked as a mid-rank Kuomintang official.

-Ma is of Hakka ancestry and speaks Hakka Chinese.
-He was a one year old infant when the family moved to Taiwan.
+Ma was an infant when the family moved to Taiwan.
 Since the family was Catholic, he was raised in the Catholic faith.
 While growing up in Taiwan in the 1950s, Ma attended Catholic services and went with his grandmother every Sunday to Catholic mass and confession.
 At age eight, he was reportedly baptised a Catholic at a Catholic church in Hong Kong.
-He also received a baptism at Resurrection church on Dali Street in Taipei near the Huaxi Street Night Market, and remains the only Taiwanese president to have been a member of the Catholic Church.
+(Note: According to his baptismal certificate, Ma's baptism took place on April 28, 1957, at a church on Xiyuan Road in Taipei.
+The baptizing priest was Vincent van der Rohe, a Belgian missionary.
+Ma's baptismal name was "Joseph".)
+He also received a baptism at Resurrection Catholic Church on Dali Street in Taipei near the Huaxi Street Night Market.
+He remains the only Taiwanese president to have been a member of the Catholic Church.

+Education

-Because he was the family's only son, Ma was pressured to succeed academically by his father, who insisted that he study the Chinese classics, master Chinese calligraphy, and practice track and field.
-In 1966, while a high school student, Ma decided to study law in college after being advised by his father to pursue a career similar to that of diplomat Wellington Koo.
+Because he was the family's only son, Ma was pressured to succeed academically by his father, who encouraged him to study the Chinese classics, Chinese calligraphy, and practice track and field.
+In 1966, while a high school student, Ma decided to study law in college after being advised by his father to pursue a career similar to that of Wellington Koo.
 After graduating from Taipei Municipal Chien Kuo High School, he joined the KMT in June 1968 and became a young activist for the party.
 He passed with high marks on the General Scholastic Ability Test and was admitted to National Taiwan University (NTU) to study law, enrolling in September 1968.